 This workshop is designed to give you an introduction to the Optional Practical Training (OPT) application process.
 Anyone interested in attending this meeting is welcome.
 We highly recommend any juniors, seniors, or graduate students to attend prior to last beginning your last semester.

 You may attend this workshop after attending Workshop I. This workshop will review in detail the process and timeline for submitting an OPT application via both mail and online.
 All students who are graduating in the current semester or next semester are encouraged to attend.

 Going Virtual for OPT Workshops

-In light of the limited face-to-face interactions, OPT Workshops for the remainder of the semester will be done virtually.
-Use the button under the schedule below to register for your workshop.
+OPT Workshops will be held virtually.
 You will receive an OPT Workshop invite via email.
 At the time of your workshop, use the calendar invite to join the virtual session through the link in your email.

 Workshop I -- Overview